alexanderbenerink/realestate/README.md

 // Alternatively, you can run both (will rebuild the database)

 php artisan migrate:fresh --seed

+// When all is migrated, you can run this command to refresh and reseed the test data

+php artisan migrate:refresh --path=/database/migrations/2021_05_18_091339_create_houses_table.php --seed

 ```
 Now the database has the necessary tables, and is populated with test data.